ringo/ringojs.org/README.md

 This is the application running on <http://ringojs.org/>.

-Steps to run this app locally create symbolic links to the demo, jsdoc and ringowiki apps in this directory.
+To run this app locally create symbolic links to the demo, jsdoc and ringowiki apps in this directory.
 Then run the following command:

     ringo ringo/webapp .